Hoesein Djajadiningrat: Personal life

 Hoesein proposed to Raden Adjeng Partini in 1920, via his elder brother Achmad.
 She was the eldest daughter to Prince Prangwedono, later Mangkunegara VII of the royal house of Mangkunegara.
 Her brother Prince Saroso would one day reigned as Mangkunegara VIII.

-Hoesein and Partini married on 9 January 1921, and would had 6 children: Husniah Pardani (b.
+Hoesein and Partini married on 9 January 1921, and would have six children: Husniah Pardani (b.
 15 October 1921), Pardewi Sulwah (b.
 9 September 1922), Aminah Patutri (b.
 18 May 1924), Ahmad Partomo (b.
 10 September 1925), Husein Wahyu (b.
 21 April 1928) and Husein Hidayat (b.
 21 April 1928), all bore the surname Djajadiningrat.

 Since 1957 he was troubled by heart disease and hospitalized several times.
 He died on 12 November 1960 in Jakarta.

 Awards

 On 13 August 2015, President of the Republic of Indonesia Joko Widodo posthumously awarded Hoesein the Bintang Budaya Paramadharma for his service to the state as a pioneer in Indonesian scientific tradition.